nozer0/nozer0.github.io/_posts/en/2014-04-14-know-more-about-svn-merge.md

 ### 'cherry-pick' merge ###

-This is similiar with 'sync' merge, but users can pick the changes to be merged by themselves.
-Sometimes, we do not want to synchronise all changes from trunk when branch is still under developing, only part of them is required, such as the bug fixes, using `svn merge [-c M[,N...] | -r N:M ...]
+This is similar with 'sync' merge, but users can pick the changes to be merged by themselves.
+Sometimes, we do not want to synchronize all changes from trunk when branch is still under developing, only part of them is required, such as the bug fixes, using `svn merge [-c M[,N...] | -r N:M ...]
 SOURCE[@REV] [TARGET_WCPATH]` can satisfy us.

 I would like to introduce some other usages here.
 If we want to revert the change of r35, we can use `svn merge -c-35` command, and if we want to discard some changes before merging, we can make it by running `svn merge -c35 --record-only`, giving '--record-only' option means record the merge info only, but not touch the file data.